 - Missouri Works Program: This is a program focusing on employment tax credit.
 The aim of the program is to help new businesses in creating jobs and also help existing businesses to expand their facilities as they can now save on state withholding tax by receiving state tax credits.

-- Missouri Alternative Fuel Infrastructure Tax Credit: This is another tax credit program that you can qualify once you register a new company in Missouri.
-The benefit lies in installing and operating an alternative fuel charging station or an electric car wherein you can receive credits of up to $20,000 or 20% of the eligible costs.
+- Missouri Alternative Fuel Infrastructure Tax Credit: This is another tax credit program that you can qualify for once you register a new company in Missouri.
+The benefit lies in installing and operating an alternative fuel charging station or an electric car through which you can receive credits of up to $20,000 or 20% of the eligible costs.

 - Missouri Youth Opportunity Tax Credit: If your business provides opportunity to Missouri youth in the form of apprenticeship or internship then the business would be eligible to receive tax credits for up to 50% for monetary contributions.

 - Enhanced Enterprise Zone Tax Credits: If you register a new business in Missouri Enhanced Enterprise Zone (EEZ) then you will be able to benefit from incentives offered by the local municipalities.
 You can receive tax credits on eligible investments including original cost of equipment, machinery, fixtures, furniture, and land and building among others.
 Map of EEZ zones.

 Are there any Disadvantages of Incorporating in Missouri?

 When you register a new business in Missouri, you can be rest assured that there is a wide variety of business incentives to leverage but are there any disadvantages?
 There are limited numbers of disadvantages that are dependent on the type of business you register for example: the disadvantage of an LLC is that it will get dissolved when a member dies or if it undergoes bankruptcy.
 Similarly, incorporation may lead to higher overall taxes.
 These disadvantages are far outweighed by the benefits and advantages of forming a business in Missouri.